Are Cheap UV Cleansers Effective? And How Ours Differs

 UV Cleansers and How They Work

-On the other hand, commercial devices are cheaper, not always effective, and most importantly, they don’t offer the safety features needed to ensure proper use and disinfection.
+On the other hand, commercial devices are cheaper.
+They are not always effective, and most importantly, they don’t offer the safety features needed to ensure proper use and disinfection.

 UV light destroys pathogens by penetrating and alternating the DNA and RNA components of the micro-organisms.
 Changing the DNA and RNA’s structure causes a defect in cell reproduction, leading to the cell’s death.